Merck & Co.: Sexual dysfunction and suicidal thoughts associated with Propecia

-In 2021, an investigation by Reuters revealed that Merck's baldness drug Propecia caused persistent sexual dysfunction in men.
+In 2021, an investigation by Reuters revealed that Merck's baldness drug Propecia (finasteride) caused persistent sexual dysfunction in men.
 The drug has been linked to over 700 incidences of suicidal thoughts and 110 deaths.
 Merck has been receiving reports since 1998, but never included the risks on the label.
 In 2015, Merck was sued by consumer-rights law firm Hagens Berman over a wrongful death linked to Propecia.

 Use of methylene chloride

-Merck & Co. once used methylene chloride, an animal carcinogen on the United States Environmental Protection Agency's list of pollutants, as a solvent in some of its manufacturing processes.
+Merck & Co. once used methylene chloride, a "priority pollutant" on the United States Environmental Protection Agency's list of pollutants and an animal carcinogen.
+It was used as a solvent in the manufacturing process for imipenem, an ingredient of the antibiotic Primaxin.
 Merck chemists and engineers subsequently replaced the compound with others having fewer negative environmental effects.
+Merck has also modified its equipment to provide greater control over its manufacturing process.
+Biological oxygen demand was reduced by 75%.

+Discharge of potassium thiocyanate

-Merck has also modified its equipment to protect the environment, installing a distributed control system that coordinates chemical reactions more efficiently and expedites manufacturing by 50 percent, eliminating the need for the disposal and storage of harmful waste.
-Biological oxygen demand has also been reduced.
-In 2011, Merck paid a $1.5 million civil penalty to settle alleged violations of federal environmental laws at its pharmaceutical manufacturing facilities in Riverside, Pennsylvania and West Point, Pennsylvania.
+In 2007, Merck settled Clean Water Act violations related to the discharge of potassium thiocyanate and resulting fish kills in the Wissahickon creek.
+In 2011, Merck paid a $1.5 million civil penalty to settle violations of federal environmental laws at its pharmaceutical manufacturing facilities in Riverside, Pennsylvania (in relation to use of methylene chloride) and West Point, Pennsylvania (in relation to discharge of potassium thiocyanate).